 One of our objectives with SALT is to help people discover ways to provide for their families.
 Often, people do not need many additional physical resources to start them on the path to providing for themselves.
 Like Petro, many people have resources, but simply need encouragement and input from others to best use what God has placed in their care.

-To help support the Microfinance Solutions, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Salt Microfinance Solutions program, please click the button below to give a gift.